San Jose International Airport: Terminal A

-Terminal A has 17 gates: 1–7, 7A, and 8–16.
+Terminal A has 17 gates: 1–7, 7A, and 8–16, serving American, Delta, Frontier, Spirit, United, and Volaris.
 (Gate 7A is a ground-level gate for remote parking positions.)

 Designed by a team of architects and engineers led by HTB, Inc., Terminal A, and its adjoining parking garage was originally designed and built in 1990 for American Airlines.
 The overall program was led by a joint team of San Jose Airport and Public Works staff known as the "Airport Development Team".
 The project was awarded the Public Works Project of the Year by the California Council of Civil Engineers.
 It underwent extensive renovation and expansion in 2009, with larger ground-level ticketing counters, more curbside parking space, larger security checkpoints, and more concessions.
 The renovations and expansion were designed by Curtis W. Fentress, FAIA, RIBA of Fentress Architects.

 The terminal includes an international arrivals building, which contains Gates 15 and 16.
 All arrivals from international flights at the airport must clear customs and immigration from this building (except for flights from airports with US border preclearance).
 Gates 17 and 18 in Terminal B were converted to handle international arrivals in early 2015.

 The airport's single lounge was an Admirals Club across from Gate 8 for American Airlines passengers operated as part of its hub operation.
 Along with the drawdown of the airline's hub, it was closed in September 2010, with the airline citing rising costs and the cutbacks in its flight schedule.
 Terminal A now has two paid-entry lounges called "The Club at SJC" where passengers can wait for their flights and have access to snacks and beverages.
 Access to "The Club at SJC" is complimentary for passengers who have a Priority Pass card membership.
 One lounge is near the international gates and the other, opened at the end of 2019, has taken over and renovated part of the former Admirals Club.